LouisBarranqueiro/hexo-theme-tranquilpeak/README.md

 Look into the code for more details about grunt tasks

-# Licence
+# License

-tranquil-peak-hexo-theme is released under the terms of the MIT license.
+tranquil-peak-hexo-theme is released under the terms of the [GNU General Public License v3.0](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/blob/master/LICENSE)